RonaldoML/validated-form/README.md

 # validated-form
-Form validated with Formik and Ypu
+Form validated with Formik and Yup